clementgallet/libTAS/README.md

 ## Supported Games

 Most work has been done to support games using the SDL library (which is the case of many indie games), and there is initial developpement to support other game engines (some Unity games should work).
-Also, Steam games **won't** work because Steam messes up with our code injection, so you must check if a drm-free version of the game exists.
+Also, running Steam games require to enable the dummy Steam client, which is only partially implemented.
+If possible, use a drm-free version of the game.
 For more details, check the [Game Compatibility](http://tasvideos.org/EmulatorResources/libTAS/GameCompatibility.html) page.

 ## Install